RedHat-UX/red-hat-design-system/docs/foundations/spacing.md

   ## Best practices

   Use existing spacers for horizontal and vertical spacing.
-If a current spacer doesn't meet your needs, [submit a request](../../get-started/) for us to establish new spacers.
+If a current spacer doesn't meet your needs, [submit a request][getstarted] for us to establish new spacers.

   <uxdot-example variant="full">
     <img src="/assets/spacing/spacing-best-practice-1.svg" alt="Use existing spacers">